 - Address your feeling in healthy ways by being more self-aware we can begin to distinguish what are our issues and those of others.
 In addition, we can learn to process our own feeling about issues of others in healthy deliberate ways.

 - Don’t Spiritualize it - Deal with cause and symptoms together.
-There are some very effective ways to manage stress, and it is a good idea to deal with the cause of this stress.
+There are some very effective ways to manage the effects of stress, and it is a good idea to deal with the cause of stress.

 - Responsibility.
 There is only one Saviour, and you are not Him!
 We must learn not to take on the responsibility for things we don’t have the power to change.
 Working with people, we must not take that responsibility from them.
 Yes, we can equip and encourage them to do so for themselves.

 - Seek meaningful reminders of life outside of ministry like pictures of family, art, music, nature, an unrelated hobby.
 This can be a challenge in church because it is so integrated with so many aspects of our life and makes this all the more important.